Ike Turner: Books

 In 1999, Turner published his autobiography Takin' Back My Name: The Confessions of Ike Turner.
 It was written with Nigel Cawthorne and Little Richard wrote the introduction.
 In 2003, John Collis published Ike Turner: King of Rhythm about the life and musical contributions of Turner.

 Personal life

 Marriages

-Turner was married fourteen times.
-He often married another woman before divorcing his existing wife.
+Turner claimed to have been married fourteen times, but the legality of many of his marriages is ambiguous.
+Some of his marriages were never legally finalized, while others were bigamous.
 Speaking on his early marriages, he said: "You gave a preacher two dollars, the (marriage) papers cost three dollars, that was it.
 In those days, African Americans did not bother with divorces."